Home

 One of the leaders of the Georgian Dream Manana Kobakhidze believes that the country should not live by the Consitution fit for Saakashvili and explains that the new changesshould be aimed at keeping ...

-The hearing on the case of Iberia TV closure and the seizure of its broadcasting license was resumed with the examination of the evidence presented by the prosecutors today.
+The hearing on the case of Iberia TV closure and the seizure of the broadcasting license was resumed at the Tbilisi City Court with the examination of the evidence presented by the prosecution.

 The development strategy of Kutaisi continues to be discussed .
 Kutaisi City Hall and the Media Club presented to the people employed in the sphere of tourism and infrastructure sectors the city`s med...